 Phase 3 · Selective Alignment · May 2026 Onwards

 Phase 1 built the foundation.
 Phase 2 built the portfolio under bounded solo conditions.
-Phase 3 is where the case meets the world — not through scaling, not through team formation, but through the selection of one aligned partner.
+Phase 3 is where the case meets the world: first through partner selection and alignment, then through legal/IP review, technical validation, compliance, product rebuilds, pilots, commercialization, and selective team formation.
 May 2026 onwards.
 Founder relocated outside Iran.
 Final decision-maker.

-The IP portfolio spans 8 simultaneous domains with 330+ documented assets.
+The mapped portfolio spans 8 simultaneous domains with 330+ mapped assets across maturity levels.
 Several frameworks have no public peer.
 The founder retains 100% ownership and final decision authority.
 Strategic direction is intentionally only partly disclosed.
-This is not a case that fits standard partnership categories — and Phase 3 begins by recognizing that fact.
+This is not a case that fits standard partnership categories without phase-aware review — and Phase 3 begins by recognizing that fact.
 See partnership for the engagement philosophy.
 This page explains why the standard evaluation frame does not apply.

 Begin Partnership Conversation Why Standard Criteria Don't Apply